Flavor Changing Neutral Current processes and family discrimination in 3-3-1 models: Numerical results

-The discrepancy among experimental and theoretical (standard model $(\Delta m)_\text{SM}$) predictions define the window to new physics.
+The discrepancy among experimental and theoretical (standard model $(\Delta m)_\text{SM}$) predictions defines the window to new physics.
 It happens that the standard model prediction involves a considerable amount of uncertainties due to the QCD corrections \cite{Wang:2019try,Wang:2022lfq}.
-But even with the uncertainties the standard model prediction is in good accordance with experimental result \cite{Buchalla:1995vs,DiLuzio:2019jyq,DeBruyn:2022zhw}.
-In view of this, we adopted a conservative perspective and took the experimental errors as the window to new physics.
-In other word, we demand that the 3-3-1 contribution be no larger than the experimental error,
+But even with the uncertainties the standard model prediction is in good accordance with experimental results \cite{Buchalla:1995vs,DiLuzio:2019jyq,DeBruyn:2022zhw}.
+In view of this, we adopted the conservative perspective assumed in \cite{CarcamoHernandez:2022fvl} and took the experimental errors as the window to new physics.
+In other word, we demand that the 3-3-1 contributions be no larger than the experimental error,

-Doing this we assure that the dominant contribution of the 331RHN to the $K^0-\bar K^0$ mixing obey whatever will be the window to new physics when the uncertainties of the standard model prediction reduce to acceptable values \cite{Wang:2022lfq}.
-It is based on these arguments that we displayed our findings in FIG.\ref{fig:CaseI}.
-According to our illustrative parametrization, the case III suffers the most severe bound \footnote{It is curious because this case never was developed in literature}, while case II, where the first family of quarks transform as triplet, received the less severe bounds and case I receives intermediate bound but much more severe that case II and well less severe than case III.
-Then, family discrimination indicates that the 331RHN with the first family of quarks transforming as triplet is the case energetically favoured to be probed at the LHC.
+We do this for the contribution of $A$ alone and this is sufficient to derive the most stringent bound on $m_A$ and, as side effect, point out which family of quark is favoured to transform as a triplet by $SU(3)_L$.
+We display our findings in FIG.\ref{fig:CaseI}.
+According to our illustrative parametrization, case III (the second family transforming as triplet) suffers the most severe bound \footnote{It is curious because this case was never developed in literature.}, while case I (third family transforming as triplet) receives the less severe bound.
+The case II( first family transforming as triplet) receives intermediate bound but just a little less severe than case III.
+Then, our finding indicates that the 331RHN with the third family of quarks transforming as triplet is more energetically favoured, i.e., the CASE I is the case in which the pseudoscalar $A$ gains the smallest mass.
+This turns the 331RHN with the third family transforming as a triplet by $\text{SU}(3)_\text{L}$ as the most attractive case.
+This is in agreement with previous results in Refs. \cite{Long:1999ij}.

-According to our results, if LHC detects a pseudoscalar with mass at the electroweak scale, the whole 3-3-1 model is discarded.
-But if LHC finds a pseudoscalar around $2$ TeV, the case I and case III that are discarded.
-In summary, as flavor changing processes are a natural outcome of the 3-3-1 models, then, it is this kind of process that has the potential to confirm or discard one of the three cases or discard even the whole model.
-So the study of flavor changing processes is very important for the status of the 3-3-1 model.